pagalvin/tsbook/chapter07_Functions.md

 The code defines a function, `integerAdder`.
 It takes two parameters and as you can see, they are both integer values.
 Furthermore, the integerAdder function itself returns a number.

+Here's a 30 second video showing this in practice:

+<iframe style="margin:auto" width="560" height="315" src="https://www.youtube.com/embed/zUI2Ygfdhj0" frameborder="0" allowfullscreen></iframe>

+(If you can't see the video, try [accessing it via this link](https://youtu.be/zUI2Ygfdhj0) or type this url into your web browser: https://youtu.be/zUI2Ygfdhj0).

 Note that integerAdder specifies both the types of its arguments and the type of its return value: `integerAdder(firstNumber: number, secondNumber: number): number`.
 This tells the TypeScript compiler enough information that it prevents you from making two mistakes common in the plain JavaScript world:
 - You can't pass in non-numeric values to the integerAdder function.
 - The result is numeric.
 You can't invoke the function and accept its result into a non-numeric variable.

-**video: chapter 7, functions: Want to show a function with strongly type arguments and trying to do it right/wrong.

 Functions don't need to return a value.
-If you want to be explicit, specify a return type of void:
+If you want to be explicit (and you probably do!), specify a return type of `void`:

 ```TypeScript
 function noOperation(): void {